Tease (TV series)

-Actress Lisa Rinna is the host of Oxygen Network's Tease, airing since 2007.
-Known to television audiences from her starring roles on Dancing with the Stars, Soap Talk, Melrose Place and Days of Our Lives, Emmy-nominated Rinna is also recognizable for her signature layered hairstyle.
-Each Tease episode features two up-and-coming hair stylists as they face-off in an exciting Olympics-style tournament.
+Tease is an American television series which aired on the Oxygen Network.
+Actress Lisa Rinna, known to television audiences for her appearances on Days of Our Lives and Dancing with the Stars, was the host.
+The series started in 2007.

+Each episode featured two up-and-coming hair stylists selected from nationwide salons as they faced off in what was billed as an "Olympics-style" tournament.

 The aspiring stylists put their skills to the tress test in front of a panel of expert judges: hairstylist Peter Ishkhans, model Roshumba Williams and agent Frank Moore.
 The aspiring stylists compete for a chance at the supreme challenge – a one-on-one battle with one of three high-profile master stylists, Clyde Haygood, Stephanie Hobgood and Kim Vo.
 Should the aspiring stylist surpass the expertise of a hair pro, his or her photo is hung on the Tease hair wall of fame and he or she receives the "silver scissors", the crowning symbol of a styling victory.

 Each episode includes a themed timed challenge designed to push the stylists' skills to the limit.
 The challenges in the 2007 season include: